Skip to content

 First, we set up all of the key components you need for your system to operate.

-Tenant: You and your organization's loyalty program instance.
+Tenant: You and your organization's program instance.
 Each tenant operates independently with complete data isolation and custom configuration within the PERS multi-tenant architecture.

 Admin: Administrative users with elevated permissions to manage tenant-level operations, configurations, and system oversight.